RussellSpitzer/RussellSpitzer.github.io/_posts/2014-08-20-FirstPost.md

 left me with a blank page that said `hello world` so I then found this [tutorial](https://www.andrewmunsell.com/tutorials/jekyll-by-example/tutorial) for Jekyll.

-Unfortunately this tutorial is slightly out of date as it references to an older version of bootstrap but I was able to convert most of the code to work with bootstrap 3.2.0.
+Unfortunately this tutorial is slightly out of date as it references an older version of bootstrap but I was able to convert most of the code to work with bootstrap 3.2.0.
 I then implemented the blog template avalible on the [boostrap site](http://getbootstrap.com/examples/blog/) to work inside of my Jekyll framework.
 I split up the code into a nice rough draft and it's commited [here](https://github.com/RussellSpitzer/RussellSpitzer.github.io).
 Now I have a